s3lph/scrinhibit/README.md

 There are at least two blacklists: `procblacklist.conf` and `fsblacklist.conf`, which have to be in the same directory (specifiable by `-c`).
 Each file contains process names, newline-separated.
 These names will be used to match against currently running processes, and the screensaver will be inhibited if a process entered in `procblacklist.conf` is running or a process entered in `fsblacklist.conf` is running a fullscreen X window.

 Additionaly, two more blacklists can be used: `battery_procblacklist.conf` and `battery_fsblacklist.conf`.
 These files will be considered instead of the two above if and only if both files are present and no AC adapter is attached.

+Have a look at the example .conf files.

 #May I contribute?
 Sure, as much as you like.